neevek/rstun/README.md

   - `cert`, see explanation above for `rstund`.
 Note this is also optional if connecting to the server with a domain name, or the server `rstund` runs with an auto-generated self-signed certificate (see the TEST example below).
   - `addr-mapping` is an address mapping between two `ip:port` pairs separated by the `^` character, the format is `[ip:]port^[ip:]port`, in the example above, a local port `9900` is mapped to the remote port `8800` of the `1.2.3.4` server that runs `rstund`. i.e. all traffic from the local port `9900` will be forwarded to the remote port `8800` through the tunnel. `addr-mapping` also supports the following 3 combinations:
     - `ANY^8000` for not explicitly specifying a port for the local access server (the client), the bound port will be printed to the terminal as following `[TunnelOut] access server bound to: 0.0.0.0:60001`, in which `60001` is a random port.
-    - `8000^ANY` for not explicitly specifying a port to bind with the remote server, the server decides that port, so it depends on that the server is started with explicitly setting the `--downstreams` option.
+    - `8000^ANY` for not explicitly specifying a port to bind with the remote server, the server decides that port, so it depends on that the server is started with explicitly setting the `--upstreams` option.
     - `ANY^ANY` both the cases of the settings above.

 * Simple TEST example